 If you are seeking admission or parole at a port of entry you generally must have in your possession a valid and unexpired travel document (e.g. a green card, U.S. visa, an advance parole document) to present to the officer at the port of entry.

 Depending on your immigration status or if you have an application for an immigration benefit pending, different types of travel documents may be required if you (including permanent residents) wish to return to the United States lawfully after travel abroad.
 These documents should be applied for, in certain cases, prior to your departure from the United States.
-Please see the "Travel Documents" link to the left for more information on the types of travel documents.
+Please see the "Travel Documents" page for more information on the types of travel documents.

 Travel outside of the United States may have severe consequences if you are in the process of adjusting your status (applying for a green card).
 In general, if you are seeking immigrant status (a green card) and depart the United States without the appropriate documentation (i.e. advance parole) you may be inadmissible to the United States upon return, or even if admitted, you may be found to have abandoned your application.